We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 To confirm the installation, navigate to http://localhost:9090, which is dedicated to Prometheus.
 Then, navigate to status and select the` target health` to check if metrics are being scraped successfully.

-This shows the Prometheus Targets page, listing Kubernetes scrape targets.
 The Kubernetes-nodes and kubernetes-node-cadvisor targets are successfully collecting node and container metrics, as shown by the “UP” status.

-Next, set up Grafana in docker.
+Next, set up Grafana in Docker.
 A predefined configuration file is not needed when starting the Grafana container.
 Grafana incorporates a setup interface that lets users modify their data sources, dashboards, and other settings through its interactive interface after the initial launch.

 Go to http://localhost:3000, log in with admin, and navigate to Configuration > Data Sources.
 Click Add Data Source, select Prometheus, and enter the server URL (http://localhost:9090).